bahim22/work/Docs2/AplusQues.md

 ## Mobile

 - OLED: structure provides flexibility for curved displays
+  - contain the image producing components and light source in one panel. organic light emitting compound is set between an anode and cathode producing a current. the current runs thru the electroluminescent compund producing light consumes less power than LCD, with higher contrast ratio resulting in sharper images. common in high end monitors and phones.
 - LCD: liquid crystal displays: shines a backlight through liquid crystals, creating the image on the screen
 - IPS In plan switching, offers the widest viewing angle and the best color reproduction. ideal for vertical mounting and those needing high quality color (graphic/video artists)
 - twisted nematic: TN, oldest LCD tech, limited viewing angles and washed out/blended color reproduction. minimal lag time makes them ideal for gamers and are inexpensive options for office use